 1. Enliven a neutral scheme with pops of primaries

-For a sophisticated room full of fun and energy, create a scheme that hinges on the decorating with primary colors – but bear in mind that even in small doses, such as in the neutral scheme above, they can have real impact.
+For a sophisticated room full of fun and energy, create a living room color scheme that hinges on the decorating with primary colors – but bear in mind that even in small doses, such as in the neutral scheme above, they can have real impact.

 2. Warm up a cool spaces with hot shades